 What we like: Effective insulation design and premium feel.

-What we don’t: No waist cinch and fit is very slim.
+What we don’t: No waist cinch and fit is slim.

 Women’s: Arc'teryx Cerium LT Hoody

 Oh the beauty of Arc’teryx products.
 They generally cost the most, look the best (Patagonia is a close competitor), and perform well enough for seasoned guides to put them through the wringer on a consistent basis.
 The Cerium LT Hoody is the company’s leading lightweight down jacket and one sleek piece of gear.
 With a total weight of 10.2 ounces, a nearly complete feature set, and a silky interior and exterior, the Cerium LT plays and looks the part.
-The most direct competitor is the Patagonia Ultralight, which has similar specs and quality.
+The most direct competitors are the Feathered Friends Eos and Patagonia Ultralight, which have similar specs and quality.

 See the Arc'teryx Cerium LT Hoody